Azaze7/Azaze7/README.md

 🌎 I am committed to using technology as a tool for change, fostering innovation that will **lead to a better world.**

-## ⌨️ My Computer Science Story

-* I was introduced to computing at a young age from my grandmother, who helped me navigate the digital landscape via AOL dial-up [📎] since I was **three years old.**

-* I prefer to collaborate on projects with others on whatever I can help with, but when I code on my own, my passion lies in *front-end development* and the *user experience.* I am deeply invested in creating interfaces that are not only functional, but also are **intuitive and user-friendly.** [🎮]

-* My current interests lie in the concepts of **Data Archival** [💾] and **Ethical Hacking.** [🔐] When I have some time to myself, I'll usually be reading about these topics.

 ## 📼 Key Personal & Educational Projects

 📝FLL-UTEP-Scoreboard.
 [Created: January 11th, 2025].